Viewpoint: A ‘Union’ That Pushes to Deport People Is the Labor Movement's Opponent

 So when cops use their “unions” to protect racism and immigration agents use theirs to promote deportation, they’re fighting for the employers’ interests—and they’re no brothers or sisters of mine.

-Correction: This article has been corrected to clarify that it was a chemical leak, not an explosion, that killed six Georgia poultry workers.
+Corrections: This article has been corrected to clarify that it was a chemical leak, not an explosion, that killed six Georgia poultry workers, and to correct the spelling of Morton, Mississippi.